DarinaTovstopiat/darinat/README.md

 The problems solved by SA are currently formulated by an objective function of many variables, subject to several constraints.
 In practice, the constraint can be penalized as part of the objective function.

+For this method, you must specify the function f(x) itself or use the last three functions in the file with test functions, when calling pass the array of x.